 Applying for CRICOS registration

-The Commonwealth Register of Institutions and Courses for Overseas Students (CRICOS) is an official Australian Government website which lists all Australian education providers that offer courses to students studying in Australia on student visas.
-CRICOS also lists the courses registered for delivery to international students offered by each provider.
+The Commonwealth Register of Institutions and Courses for Overseas Students (CRICOS) is the official register of all Australian education providers that are permitted to offer courses to students studying in Australia on student visas.

-Under the Education Services for Overseas Students Act 2000 (ESOS Act), TEQSA has responsibility for:
+Under the Education Services for Overseas Students Act 2000 (ESOS Act), TEQSA is the ESOS agency for:

 - higher education providers registered under the Tertiary Education Quality and Standards Agency Act 2011 (TEQSA Act)